-This Statement of Accounts has been authorised for issue on xx October 2021 by Prof. Gavin Parker (Chair) and Mr Nigel Stone, CPFA FCCA (Chief Finance Officer).
+This Statement of Accounts has been authorised for issue on [insert date] by David Bence (Chair) and Mr Nigel Stone, CPFA FCCA (Chief Finance Officer).
 The accounts reflect all known post balance sheet events up to the authorised for issue date.